sindresorhus/sindresorhus.github.com/data/apps/pandan.md

 - [Play custom notification sound](#custom-notification-sound)
 - [Use Pandan as an eye break reminder](#eye-break-reminder)
 - [Show an alert as a notification](#alert-as-notification)
+- Flash the screen as a notification by using the “Flash Screen” action from the [Actions app](https://github.com/sindresorhus/Actions)
 - [Show a web page as a notification](https://www.icloud.com/shortcuts/0e3914da016b446dbf2fef7aa0341567)
 - [Lock the screen as a notification](https://www.icloud.com/shortcuts/a3aa4ba2640d4f1b97c85f498e9dd945)
 - [Invert the screen for 20 seconds](https://www.icloud.com/shortcuts/0710b22b12b74ec1bad0f28b327412fd)